shielings/waltonpedia/README.md

 ### Our solution
 A [wiki](https://en.wikipedia.org/wiki/Wiki) is a website that can be edited by its users.
 It can be hosted on the open internet with certain privileges (editing or viewing sensitive information) being locked behind a login requiring a Walton Centre email address.

+This is not a replacement for any of the previous ways of passing on information.
+They will all work together.
+For example, the intranet should still be used to access formal guidelines, but you may need to ask someone how to find it.
+You may need an email to remind you to sign up for grand round on the wiki.

 ### What makes this better than the intranet, emails etc...?
 - Rapid access - a short, memorable URL
 - (Mostly) Open - public access for non-sensitive data